Posts and videos from well-known Zero Waste bloggers always inspire awe.

 This adds up to one billion plastic toothbrushes thrown away every year in the United States, creating 50 million pounds of waste annually.
 Worse, it takes approximately 1,000 years for plastic to decompose.

 Switching to bamboo toothbrushes is a great solution.
 While you have to check the labels to ensure the bristles are also made of compostable material, the bamboo handles will decay in your compost pile or bin.
-Click here to order the Satori Bamboo Toothbrush.
-My friend and yoga teacher, Heidi Michelle, has done the research and offers a product that you can trust.

 And finally, composting organic waste not only reduces leaky, smelly garbage bags, but it provides a significant reduction in greenhouse gas emissions.
 Organic matter such as food scraps account for anywhere between 25-50% of all landfill waste.